eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 The [`ssi-issuer-service`] is a service which provided already some interfaces and logics to issue credentials for Catena-X members based on a primitive implementation of the `Decentralized Claims Protocol`, which provider the Verifiable Credential signature service.

 Therefore for increasing the flexibility and the future extension of protocols, the upstream [`issuer-service`]()  and the upstream [`identity-hub`](https://github.com/eclipse-edc/IdentityHub) are going to be used to make it more scalable

+## Possible approaches

+Theoretically, it would be possible to continue development of the `ssi-credential-issuer` component until all of the aforementioned drawbacks are addressed.
+However, doing so would amount to an almost complete rewrite of the application due to significant architectural differences, while additionally suffering from the following drawbacks:

+- duplicate all development and testing efforts around DCP that are _already implemented upstream,_ specifically:
+  - JSON-LD algorithms (Note that this has nothing to do with the proof type of credentials, JSON-LD is simply required by the DCP endpoints.)
+  - cryptographic utilities, keys, signatures
+  - all model classes, support for VC DataModel 1.1 _and_ 2.0
+  - credential status list services
+  - a generic credential generation framework
+- devise, implement and test a complete extensibility framework
+- implement, test, and maintain an admin API to be consumed by portal

+Given the development and maintenance efforts that would be necessary, refactoring the `ssi-credential-issuer` is not a viable alternative.

 ## Proposed decision

 Add two new repositories for Tractus-X distributions of the [Eclipse EDC IdentityHub and IssuerService](https://github.com/eclipse-edc/IdentityHub):